bl33m/ECE470-Project/README.md

 Installing this package:
 1. Simply clone this repo into your `~/workspace/src`, under the name boat_control.
-2. Build the boat control package with `colcon build --packages select boat_control --merge-install`
+2. Build the boat control package with `colcon build --packages-select boat_control --merge-install`

 To run the simulator joystick demo: